kkmarv/IOTA-Digital-Student-ID/README.md

 ## 1.2.
 Credential Contents

-The Student Credential makes several assertions about its holder.
+The StudentCredential makes several assertions about its holder.
 For now it will contain a students personal information, which in a fully working ecosystem will not be necessary nor desirable.
 This will be done via official government issuers.
-But as such infrastructure does not exist yet, the design decision was to include personal information in the Student Credential just for convenience.
+But as such infrastructure does not exist yet, the design decision was to include personal information in the StudentCredential just for convenience.

 **Personal information**